 My work has been used by bilateral and multilateral development donors, and recipient governments to inform policy, and to adaptively course-correct ongoing investments and programs.

-Finally, I contribute to building research capacity in low, middle and high income countries, by mentoring and training students interested in using economics to explore issues at the nexus of poverty, water, food, health, energy and environment.
+Most importantly, I contribute to building research capacity in low, middle and high income countries, by mentoring and advising early-career persons of all genders, who are interested in using economics to explore issues at the nexus of poverty, water, food, health, energy and environment.

 My email address is sbalasubramanya[at]worldbank[dot]org